Skip to main content

 Lactobacillus plantarum UALp-05M and Reduced Inflammation Levels

-Research synthesisVery low evidenceLarge effect3 studies · 3 beneficial · 0 neutral · 0 harmful
+Research synthesisLow evidenceLarge effect3 studies · 3 beneficial · 0 neutral · 0 harmful

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Studies were conducted in cell lines or animal models (mice, intestinal epithelial cells), not in humans — human relevance is uncertain.
-Doses and forms were not reported, preventing translation to supplementation guidance.
+All studies were preclinical (in vitro or animal models), and findings may not translate to humans.

 3 of 3 papers